-- c.
-Estimates of the market value of in-kind donations, voluntary professional labor and services, and sweat equity committed to the project should not be included as a source of funds. - 3.
-Project costs - A project's cash uses are the actual outlay of cash needed to pay for materials, labor, and acquisition or other costs of completing such project.
+- a.
+A project's cash uses are the actual outlay of cash needed to pay for materials, labor, and acquisition or other costs of completing such project.
 Cash costs do not include in-kind donations, voluntary professional labor or services, or sweat equity.
 Non-cash costs should not be included as a use of funds. - b.
-Taking into consideration the geographic location of a project, development conditions, and other non-financial project characteristics, the Bank will determine whether a project's costs, as reflected in such project's development budget, are reasonable in accordance with the Bank's project cost guidelines, as set forth in the Bank's Project Feasibility and Cost Guidelines, attached hereto as Exhibit I. - The purchase price of property or services, as reflected in the project's c. development budget, sold to the project by a member providing the AHP subsidy to the project, or, in the case of property upon which such member holds a mortgage or lien, may not exceed the market value of such property or services as of the date the purchase price was agreed upon.
+Taking into consideration the geographic location of a project, development conditions, and other non-financial project characteristics, the Bank will determine whether a project's costs, as reflected in such project's development budget, are reasonable in accordance with the Bank's project cost guidelines, as set forth in the Bank's Project Feasibility and Cost Guidelines, attached hereto as Exhibit I. - c.
+The purchase price of property or services, as reflected in the project's development budget, sold to the project by a member providing the AHP subsidy to the project, or, in the case of property upon which such member holds a mortgage or lien, may not exceed the market value of such property or services as of the date the purchase price was agreed upon.
 In the case of "real estate owned property" sold to a project by a member providing an AHP subsidy to such project, or property sold to the project upon which the member holds a mortgage or lien, the market value of such property is deemed to be the "as-is" or "as-rehabilitated" value of such property, whichever is appropriate, as reflected in an independent appraisal of such property performed by a state certified appraiser or licensed appraiser, as defined in 12 C.F.R.
 564.2(j) and (k) respectively, within six months prior to the date the Bank disburses the AHP subsidy to a project.
 "As-rehabilitated" is defined as the prospective value of a property after all construction has been completed.
 This value reflects all expenditures for lease-up and occupancy that may be expected to have occurred at that point in time, which may or may not put the property at stabilized value.